pjaillon/speakeasyaac/README.md

 - **Automatic Punctuation** - Intelligent punctuation detection for questions, exclamations, and statements
 - **Text-to-Speech** - Speak suggested responses with selectable voice (male/female)
 - **Conversation History** - View full message history with user and assistant messages
+- **Favorites & Custom Phrases** - Save frequently used responses and manage your own phrase list
+- **Category Filters** - Quickly switch between Auto, Food, Comfort, General, Yes/No, Numbers, and Help
+- **Numbers Keypad** - Build a number with 0–9, choose a contextual unit, and tap Enter to speak it
+- **Phrase History** - Recent selections are stored for quick reuse
 - **Responsive Design** - Mobile-friendly UI with dark mode support
 - **Mock Mode** - Works without API key using pre-defined suggestions